vembry/playground/README.md

   > make start

-  it will setup the docker cluster and run k6's scenarios
+  it will setup the docker cluster

 ## links